Setting Up A Unit Conversion Aleks

 Step 7: Monitoring Student Progress

-- Knowledge Pie: The ALEKS Knowledge Pie visually represents each student's mastery of topics. * Individual Student Analysis: Analyze individual student performance to identify those who may need additional support.
-That said, * Progress Reports: Regularly review progress reports to see how students are performing.
+Tracking student progress is essential to ensure they are mastering unit conversion skills.
+This leads to * Individual Student Analysis: Analyze individual student performance to identify those who may need additional support.
+Here's the thing — * Progress Reports: Regularly review progress reports to see how students are performing.
+Plus, * Knowledge Pie: The ALEKS Knowledge Pie visually represents each student's mastery of topics.
 Monitor the unit conversion section of the pie.

 Step 8: Providing Feedback and Support